renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 ## Tips
-For easy conditional rendering for a component based on relational rendering, add an additional field to your
+> For easy conditional rendering for a component based on relational rendering, add an additional field to your
+{.is-info}